cyberoblivion/co-blog/about.markdown

 ## Who We Serve

-Our topics cater to a diverse audience—from business leaders seeking strategic tech insights to developers and system architects eager to expand their skill sets.
+Our topics cater to a diverse audience; from business leaders seeking strategic tech insights to developers and system architects eager to expand their skill sets.
 We cover a wide array of subjects, including logging with **Graylog**, monitoring with **Zabbix**, infrastructure management with **OpenStack**, and more.

 ## What We Explore